Advanced Social Media & Strategy - Sydney

 Takeaways: At the end of the day, you’ll have a clearer, more structured, more business-like approach to Social Media.
-You’ll leave with your handy course book and an open invitation to avail yourself of the mountain of online resources on the net101 website.
+You’ll leave with a Strategy Canvas, your handy course book and an open invitation to avail yourself of the mountain of online resources on the net101 website.
 You’ll also have your Certificate of Training, so you might want to Google a framer on the way home.

 Advanced Social Media & Strategy is a stand-alone course, but follows seamlessly on from the Internet Marketing & Social Media Essentials course running the previous day.
 If you feel you could do with a refresher before you deep dive into the advanced stuff, book both courses, and you’ll qualify for a 30% discount for each course.
 When ready, book online and pay with Visa, MasterCard or Amex, or opt to pay via invoice (emailed to you automatically at the completion of your booking).

 Still have some questions?
 Check out Tim’s video above, view the course support resources page, read our FAQs; flick us an email, or call 1300 946101 to have a chat with somebody in the call centre.
 Actually, there’s no call centre.
 That number goes straight to Tim, the guy holding the fish.